letsgolob3/Udacity-Capstone/README.md

-# Results summary
+# Model evaluation and validation
-The following results were after implementing the TFIDFVectorizer within the pre-processing pipeline and adding the sentiment score from TextBlob.
+The following results were after implementing the TFIDFVectorizer within the pre-processing pipeline and adding the sentiment score from TextBlob on the test set.

 ![metrics](./images/metrics1.png)